 The sprint season is built around an autumn racing calendar in April and May each year, culminating in the SA Sprint Championships, and the hugely popular SA Schools Championships.

-On the international calender, there are three Sprint World Cups and one ICF World Canoe Sprint Championship that are held annually at differing venues.
+On the international calender, there are Sprint World Cups and ICF World SENIOR Canoe Sprint Championship and ICF World JUNIOR and U23 Canoe Sprint Championship that are held annually at differing venues.

 KNCU SPRINT Sub-Committee Chairman: Cameron Hudson firstname.lastname@example.org 0820719141